Your Gift DOUBLES to Launch Our First Animated Feature Film!

 Estimated reading time: 6 minutes

 In a 2023 study by the Pew Research Center, 41% of parents said parenting is tiring, and 29% said that parenting is stressful “all or most of the time.”
 Life is full of daily pressures, and when one spouse is feeling overwhelmed, the tension can spill over into your marriage relationship.
 Add in parenting challenges, and it can begin to feel like you’re not on the same team anymore.
 When couples support one another, use healthy coping strategies, and manage stress together, they enjoy a more satisfying marriage.
-But when spouses fail to cope personally and manage stress together, conflict and distance can build.
+However, when spouses fail to cope personally and manage stress together, conflict and distance can build.
 Spouses experience different daily stressors, respond to stress in various ways, and have differing relational needs.
 Learning to understand one another’s personal experiences and how to best support each other might feel confusing, frustrating, or even impossible.

 When one or both of you are feeling overwhelmed, conversations about bigger problems are likely not going to be very productive.
 Agreeing to focus on the current situation will be more effective.
 Try these steps: